-- Neglecting the Call to Action: Don’t forget to include a compelling call to action if you’re presenting a proposal or solution.
+- Call to Action: Don’t forget to include a compelling call to action if you’re presenting a proposal or solution.
 This is where you encourage the reader to take the next steps, be it funding your project or approving your proposal.

 Fictional Example 1: Here is a fictional summary of a proposal on sustainable housing design.